thephoeron/LLTHW/book/1-02-03-unicode.md

 # Unicode and Strings

-Generally speaking, strings in Common Lisp are UTF-8/Unicode by default.
+Generally speaking, `string` objects in Common Lisp are Unicode by default, encoded as UTF-8.
 This is not a guarantee, however; it's typically just a default on most implementations of Lisp on platforms that support it.

 You can do a quick check to see if your implementation of Lisp supports Unicode or not.